mharen/mharen.github.io/_posts/2013/2013-11-02-understanding-that-there-exists.md

 If you are passionate about anything, chances are you’ve found yourself wondering “how in the world could that person believe *x* about an issue?!”, where *x* is avoiding semicolons in javascript, using tabs instead of spaces, being pro-gun, anti-cupcake, etc.

 I used to find some of those moments very stressful.
-I’d be sitting there with lots of “evidence” and “research” to support my position, fuming about some *idiot who can’t use apostrophes correctly and is frickin’ ridiculous with his/her hyperbole and logical fallacies…*and get nowhere.
+I’d be sitting there with lots of “evidence” and “research” to support my position, fuming about some *idiot who can’t use apostrophes correctly and is frickin’ ridiculous with his/her hyperbole and logical fallacies...*and get nowhere.

 I finally figured out a little exercise that helps me in those tense situations: **I just consider that the other person probably sees me as just as insane as I see him/her**.
 That other person is more or less like me (rational, thoughtful, educated, kind, etc.) but disagrees with me the same way I disagree with him/her.
 And that’s fine.